About

 Available Funds

-As of January 31st, 2023, The People’s Colloquium has the below amount available to fund grant applications.
-If you’re organizing free education in the arts and humanities and have unaddressed costs, we want to hear from you!
+As of September, 2023, The People’s Colloquium has the below amount available to fund grant applications.

 Those We’ve Helped